-(17) $$y{it} = -\left(\frac{\beta'i}{\phi_i}\right) \mathbf{x}{it} + \eta{it}.$$
+$$y{it} = -\left(\frac{\beta'i}{\phi_i}\right) \mathbf{x}{it} + \eta{it}$$ (17)

 The long-run homogeneous coefficient is equal to $\theta = \theta_i = -(\beta'i/\phi_i)$, which is the same across groups.
 The PMG uses a maximum likelihood approach to estimate the model and a Newton-Raphson algorithm.
 The lag length for the model can be determined using, for instance, the Schwarz Bayesian Information Criteria.
-The estimated coefficients in the model do not depend on whether the variables are I(1) or I(0).22 The key feature of the PMG is to make the long-run relationships homogeneous
+The estimated coefficients in the model do not depend on whether the variables are I(1) or I(0).
+The key feature of the PMG is to make the long-run relationships homogeneous while allowing for heterogeneous dynamics and error variances.
+We test for long-run homogeneity using a joint Hausman

-21 Under large N and fixed T dynamic panel models with fixed effects imply a small-sample downward lagged dependent variable bias that has been shown analytically by Nickell (1981).
+Under large N and fixed T dynamic panel models with fixed effects imply a small-sample downward lagged dependent variable bias that has been shown analytically by Nickell (1981).
 In order to avoid this bias the literature has focussed on instrumental variable estimation (GMM) applied to first differences.
 Examples include Arellano and Bond (1991) and Holtz-Eakin et al. (1988).
 Unfortunately, the asymptotically efficient GMM estimator obtained after first-differencing has been found to suffer from substantial finite sample bias due to weak instruments.

-$^{^{22}}$ The Hadri panel unit root test, allowing for heterogeneity in the series, suggests that the series are likely to be integrated of order 1, I(1).
+The Hadri panel unit root test, allowing for heterogeneity in the series, suggests that the series are likely to be integrated of order 1, I(1).
 In the testing procedure, a constant and trend are included as deterministic terms for the series in levels, and a constant is therefore only included for the series in first differences.
 The null hypothesis of stationarity can be rejected for both housing prices and consumption in levels at 5 percent level.
 In contrast, for the same series in first differences, the null hypothesis of stationarity cannot be rejected.
 For income, we reject the null of stationarity in levels at 5 percent level.
-For the series in first differences, stationarity is still while allowing for heterogeneous dynamics and error variances.23 We test for long-run homogeneity using a joint Hausman test based on the null of equivalence between the PMG and Mean Group estimation.24 Under the null hypothesis, the difference in estimated coefficients for the Mean Group and the PMG is not statistically different, and for PMG the estimate is more efficient.
+For the series in first differences, stationarity is still rejected at 5% level (p-value 0.03) but not at 1% level.
+We therefore continue with the assumption that the series are integrated of order one, which makes it possible that the series are cointegrated.